TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 4 - Super Metrics/4.4.3-examples/_index.md

 The maximum, minimum, average and sum functions are simple functions that can quickly summarize a large number of objects.

-Maximum CPU Ready (%) among VMs within a group of clusters providing same class of service.
+**Maximum CPU Ready (%) among VMs within a group of clusters providing same class of service:**
 `max( ${ adaptertype=VMWARE, objecttype=VirtualMachine, metric=cpu|readyPct, depth=3 } )`

-Maximum Memory Balloon (%) among VMs within a group of clusters providing same class of service.
+**Maximum Memory Balloon (%) among VMs within a group of clusters providing same class of service:**
 `max( ${ adaptertype=VMWARE, objecttype=VirtualMachine, metric=mem|balloonPct, depth=3 } )`

 **Depth=3** is used since the super metric is applied at a custom group level which is 3 levels up the VM object whose metric is used.
 The hierarchy is Group -> Cluster -> ESXi Host -> VM.

-{{% notice info %}}
+{{% notice tip %}}
-Tip: If you use the same super metric for different levels, specify the deepest one.
+If you use the same super metric for different levels, specify the deepest one.
 {{% /notice %}}

-Sum of vCPUs provisioned on all VMs in a group of VM.
+**Sum of vCPUs provisioned on all VMs in a group of VM:**
 `sum( ${ adaptertype=VMWARE, objecttype=VirtualMachine, metric=cpu|corecount_provisioned, depth=1 } )`

 **Depth=1** is sufficient as the VM is directly under the group.
 No need to manually change the depth.

-Average of CPU Usage with all VMs in a custom group:
+**Average of CPU Usage with all VMs in a custom group:**
 `avg( ${ adaptertype=VMWARE, objecttype=VirtualMachine, metric=cpu|usage_average, depth=3 } )`

 ## 'Where' Clause